DemocracyUpgrade/democracyupgrade/README.md

 ## Proposed Use of AI Agents

+Note: Always Consider the Terms of Service: Always check the terms of service of any AI agent or platform you use to ensure compliance with their usage policies.

 Fetching Legislation:
 Legalytics: This AI agent specializes in legal document analysis and can be trained to find and download legislation from government websites or legal databases.